 - Payments fluctuate after the introductory period.
 Homeowners must adjust their monthly household budget as their mortgage payments increase and decrease.

-- Monthly mortgage payments increase if interest rates move up.
+- Monthly mortgage payments increase if interest rates rise.
 Homeowners must have the means to pay a higher mortgage if interest rates move upward.

 - Variable-rate mortgages are more complex than fixed-rate mortgages, so the loan terms and the vocabulary can be confusing.